Introduction to the Book of Daniel

 As with many other books, the purposes of Daniel are closely related to the themes.
 Daniel wrote to demonstrate to his immediate and future readers that historical events didn’t take place merely by chance, but were all due to God’s sovereign plan.
 This included events that had already occurred (primarily in the inter-testamental period), those still to come in Israel’s future, also known as the “times of the Gentiles” that began with the exile of the Jews and would end with the Second Coming of Christ to establish His kingdom on Earth, and events that are still in our future.
 He also likely wrote to prepare the Jewish people for the coming tribulation during the time of Antiochus IV Epiphanes in the second century BC that would prefigure the coming end-times tribulation under the Antichrist.

 Daniel himself may not have been fully aware of all aspects of the prophetical purposes, but the Divine Author certainly was.
 The book of Daniel is key to understanding almost all future prophecy, particularly the prophetic portions of the NT.
-From Daniel, we learn many details of the anti-Christ (portrayed as the little horn in Daniel), the tribulation period (portrayed as the seventy weeks in Daniel), and many other aspects of coming events.
+From Daniel, we learn many details of the anti-Christ (portrayed as the little horn in Daniel), the basic timeline of historical and future events (portrayed as the seventy weeks in Daniel), and many other aspects of prophecy.

 [TOC] [Top of Page]